Hot Bird-7A [Alcatel]

 Hot Bird 7A was renamed Eurobird 9A in February 2009.

 In December 2011 Eutelsat announced, that their satellite assets will be renamed under a unified brand name effective from March 2012.
-This satellite will become Eutelsat 9A.
+This satellite became Eutelsat 9A.
+In 2016 it was renamed Eutelsat Hot Bird 13E

 |Type / Application:||Communication (Direct Broadcasting)|